 - Make sure the charity knows the name and address of the family

-so they can be notified about your contribution or a contribution
+so they can be notified about your contribution.
+(If you prefer to

 - When you send a check to a charity, include a note saying whom

 the donation memorializes: "This donation is in loving memory of